unlock-protocol/unlock/governance/README.md

   --proposal proposals/up/<your-proposal>.js
 ```

-Additionnaly, you can pass arguments to your proposal script via CLI positional args.
+Additionally, you can pass arguments to your proposal script via CLI positional args.

 3. When things are ready, post it to the DAO!